R

 Use Windows Explorer as normal

-Keyboard shortcuts and right-click menu entries work exactly as before.
-RoboExtension intercepts the operations and routes copies and moves through an adaptive engine combining robocopy and direct Windows file APIs.
+Keyboard shortcuts work exactly as before.
+RoboExtension intercepts the operations and routes copies and moves through a proprietary adaptive engine tuned for real-world Windows workloads.

 3